tp2750/FeynmanLectureNotesNotes/Ch01/notes.md

 * Angle between hydrogen atoms in water: 105 deg 3 minutes
 * Distance between center of hydrogen atom and center of oxygen atom in water: 0.957 Å

-The images look rather crowded.
-Here I try to estimate how they should look:
+He draws images of water and vapor.
+Let's check if they are drawn to scale.

 * What is the mean distance between molecules in liquid water?
 * What is the mean distance between molecules in air (ideal gas)

-## Average distance in water
+## Average molecular distance in water

 * Molecular weight of water: 18 g/mol.
-* Density of water: 1 g/cm^3
+* Density of water: 1 g/cm³
 * 1 mol is 6E23 molecules

-This gives $ 18* 6E23 = 10.8 E24
+Lets find the "effective volume" of a water molecule:

 $$ 18 g/mol / 1 g/cm³ = 18 cm³ / mol = 18 E-6 m³ / 6E23 molecules = 3E-29 m³ / molecule $$

-If we have molecules separated by 1m in each dimension, we get a density of 1 / m³.
-So to get an estimate of the average distance between molecules, we take the cube root:
+If we have a grid of molecules separated by 1 m in each dimension, we get a density of 1 / m³.
+So to get an estimate of the average distance between molecules, we take the cube root of the effective volume:

 $$ (3 E-29 m)⁻³ = 3.1 E-10 m $$

-So an average distance of 3 Å .
+So an average distance of 3 Å which is 3 times the atom diameter.
+So the image is not totally off.

-## Average distance in gas
+## Average molecular distance in gas

 The ideal gas equation says